 - 'Variable, thick cirrus' is only possible in NoAO mode. - 'Variable, thin cirrus' usually do not affect CRIRES observations of bright objects (H<10). - 'Clear' conditions are justified for observations requiring stable AO corrections, for example to study the close environment of the target (e.g., direct imaged planets), as clouds could affect the quality of the adaptive optics correction.
-It is recommended to request 'Clear' conditions for AO observations with AO stars fainter than R=10. - 'Photometric' conditions should be only requested for observations requiring accurate flux calibration of the spectra.
+It is recommended to request 'Clear' conditions for AO observations with AO stars fainter than R=10, and whenever observing at high airmass (>1.4) with AO. - 'Photometric' conditions should be only requested for observations requiring accurate flux calibration of the spectra.
+This needs to be justified in the proposal.